-- The climate control settings require the engine to be running to cool or heat the vehicle interior. - The vehicle battery charge is low. - The vehicle battery has recently been disconnected. - Minimum vehicle speed has not been reached since the last Auto Stop.
+- The climate control settings require the engine to be running to cool or heat the vehicle interior. - The vehicle battery needs to charge. - The vehicle battery has recently been disconnected. - Minimum vehicle speed has not been reached since the last Auto Stop. - The accelerator pedal is pressed. - The engine or transmission is not at the required operating temperature.

-- The accelerator pedal is pressed. - The engine or transmission is not at the required operating temperature. - The outside temperature is not in the required operating range. - The vehicle transmission is shifted out of D (Drive) to any gear other than P (Park). - Tow/Haul Mode or other driver modes have been selected. - The vehicle is on a steep hill or grade. - The driver door has been opened or the driver seat belt has been unbuckled. - The hood has been opened. - The Auto Stop has reached the maximum allowed time.
+- The outside temperature is not in the required operating range. - The vehicle transmission is shifted out of D (Drive) to any gear other than P (Park). - The vehicle is on a steep hill or grade. - The driver door has been opened or the driver seat belt has been unbuckled. - The hood has been opened. - The Auto Stop has reached the maximum allowed time.